-SAP Event Management (EM) within SAP Transportation Management (TM) monitors the execution of the transportation processes as it occurs against the transportation plan.
+SAP Event Management (EM) within SAP Transportation Managment (TM) monitors the execution of the transportation processes as it occurs against the transportation plan.
 For example in SAP TM we have the following objects that we would like to track:

 - Freight and Forwarding Orders